- Why Study Cyber Security in Australia?

 - Master of Cyber Security

 A Master of Cyber Security program is designed for those who want to become experts in the field.
 This program covers advanced topics, such as cybercrime, digital forensics, and threat intelligence, and provides students with hands-on experience in solving real-world cyber security problems.

 - Master of Information Technology

-- For a Bachelor’s course, normally applicants are required to have completed Year 12 or a Diploma and attained IELTS between 6.0 / 6.5
+- For a bachelor’s course, normally international students are required to have completed Year 12 or a Diploma and attained IELTS between 6.0 and 6.5.

-- For a Master’s course, normally applicants are required to have completed a Bachelor’s degree and attained IELTS between 6.0 / 6.5
+- For a master’s course, normally international students are required to have completed a bachelor’s degree and attained IELTS between 6.0 and 6.5.

 - Deakin University – Bachelor of Cyber Security